National Advisory Council

 Dennis Mohatt

-He has over a decade of experience in community mental health and provided executive leadership to a CMHC in Michigan’s rural Upper Peninsula, and the successful integration of community mental health services with primary care in two rural family medicine practices.
-Dennis served on the National Rural Health Advisory Committee, to the United States Secretary of Health and Human Services, from 1994 – 1998.
-During 2002-2003, he served as consultant to the Rural Issues Subcommittee of the President’s New Freedom Commission on Mental Health and assisted the committee in preparing its report to the President.
-In 2019, Dennis was nominated and selected for the Award for Distinguished Contributions to Practice in Community Psychology Award from Division 27 of the American Psychological Association.
+Dennis has over a decade of experience in community mental health.
+He has provided executive leadership to a Community Mental Health Center in Michigan’s rural Upper Peninsula, and in the successful integration of community mental health services with primary care in two rural family medicine practices.
+He served on the National Rural Health Advisory Committee to the United States Secretary of Health and Human Services, from 1994-1998.
+During 2002-2003, he served as consultant to the Rural Issues Subcommittee of the President’s New Freedom Commission on Mental Health and assisted the committee in preparing its report to the president.
+In 2019, he received the Distinguished Contributions to Practice in Community Psychology Award from Division 27 of the American Psychological Association.

 Term of Service: 2021 – 2026